Skip to main content

 Introduction

 Knot’s Vaulting product enables you to vault a digital wallet to a user’s merchant account through the Knot SDK (and without leaving your application), allowing users to securely vault their digital wallet as the default payment method of choice in their merchant accounts.
+With the Unified Flow, a single vault SDK session also supports card switching — Knot automatically determines whether to vault a digital wallet or switch a card based on each merchant’s capabilities.

 Getting started